-The easiest solution is to buy a travel kit with all the adapters you will ever need, and make sure to bring as many as you think you will need.
-At any given time you may be running a computer, charging camera batteries, and backing up data to an external hard drive.
+The easiest solution is to buy a travel kit with all possible adapters, and bring as many as might be required.
+Remember that at any given time on a shoot power might be needed to run a computer, charge camera batteries, back up data to an external hard drive, and run lights.